Jo Wood: Television appearances

 Wood makes regular appearances on television, which have included Heston's Feast, Mary Queen of Shops, Britain's Got More Talent, Market Kitchen and Who's Doing the Dishes.
 In 2009, she partnered Brendan Cole in the BBC show Strictly Come Dancing.
 The duo was eliminated in Week 6 of the competition when they received 14/40 for their samba.
 In July 2013, Wood appeared on Celebrity MasterChef, where she was the second contestant to be eliminated.
 She has also appeared on Celebrity First Dates and The Island.

 Alien Nation podcast

 Wood is an avid believer in aliens and UFOs since seeing strange lights in the sky in Brazil in 1998.
 On her Alien Nation Podcast she talks to other celebrities and members of the public who believe they have had close encounters or simply think there are other planets with life in the universe.

 Writing

 Wood writes editorial columns in Fabulous & Natural Health magazine and has written a book called How to Look and Feel Healthy, Energetic and Radiant the Organic Way.

 In November 2019, Wood released an autobiography, Stoned: Photographs & treasures from life with the Rolling Stones.
 She published Hey Jo in February 2013.

+In 2025, Wood published her debut novel, The Resurrection of Flo.